RichardHightower/rag/project_structure.md

 This command will:
 - Create a virtual environment
 - Install development dependencies
+- Install the package in editable mode with dev dependencies
 - Set up pre-commit hooks

 3. Configure environment variables: